khuongma/handwriting-ocr/README.md

 # handwriting-ocr

-Please import the following .jar items in the libraries file.
+Please import the following .jar items in the library file.
 My program uses java swing as a GUI.
 Everything will work without going to console.

 PLEASE WAIT MAX 15 SECONDS FOR MY METHODS TO ANALYZE YOUR HANDWRITING